 Where can I drink Carnival coffee when I am out and about?

-Carnival coffee is served in some flipping lovely coffee shops, events companies, businesses.
+Carnival coffee is served in some flipping lovely coffee shops, events companies, hotels, restaurants, offices and other businesses.
 Please contact us to find out our current list of Partners.

 Are you Fair trade?

 We always pay WAY above fair trade prices for our beans

 It is often used to refer to coffees that are graded (by qualified taste-testers, or Q Graders) and that score above 83 points (out of 100).
 Speciality coffee refers to the whole process from farmer to cup using single origin coffee.
 It refers to the way the coffee is roasted and how it is extracted. .
 All of our coffees are graded 84+points for more information get in touch.
 It is important to note speciality coffee is not a definitive term, nor a regulated one.